Deborah Wiles: Works

 The Sixties Trilogy is a series of three companion novels about the 1960s for young readers, published by Scholastic Press.
 The books are a first of their kind: documentary novels.
 They contain scrapbooks of archival primary-source material as part of the narrative—photographs, song lyrics, advertisements, biographies, quotes, newspaper articles and more.
 Book one takes place in 1962, book two in 1964, and book three in 1969.

 Book one, Countdown (Scholastic Press), was published May 1, 2010.
 It takes place in October 1962, during the Cuban Missile Crisis and is a story about eleven-year-old Franny Chapman and her great desire to be seen, to belong, and to matter in a world that includes her authoritative mother, her Air Force pilot father, the interesting new boy across the street, a best friend who is turning into an enemy, a perfect little brother who wants to be an astronaut, an amazing older sister with secrets, an uncle who is still living through the trenches in World War I, and the real horror of the Cuban Missile Crisis, for thirteen days in October 1962, when the world came as close as it has ever come to nuclear annihilation.

 Countdown was a Publishers Weekly Best Book of the Year, 2010; an Amazon's Best Books of the Year (2010), Top Ten Middle Grade Books; a Booklist Editor’s Choice for 2010; a Book Links Lasting Connection of 2010; a Best Books of 2010, The Christian Science Monitor, and an ALA Notable Book.
 It received starred reviews from Booklist, Kirkus, School Library Journal, and Publishers Weekly.

 Book two, Revolution, was published in May 2014.
 It tells the sixties story of the civil rights movement through the eyes of 12-year-old Sunny Fairchild, who lives in Greenwood, Mississippi during Freedom Summer in 1964.
 Jo Ellen Chapman, a character from book one of the sixties trilogy, Countdown, appears in Revolution as a Freedom Worker for SNCC in Greenwood.

-Revolution was a 2014 National Book Award Finalist, was a Golden Kite Award winner, a Jane Addams Peace Award honor book, an NAACP Image Award finalist, an Amazon best book of the month, and received starred reviews in Publishers Weekly, School Library Journal, Kirkus Reviews, The Horn Book, and Booklist.
+Revolution was a 2014 National Book Award Finalist, was a Golden Kite Award winner, a Jane Addams Peace Award honor book, an NAACP Image Award finalist, an Amazon best book of the month, and received reviews in The Washington Post, Publishers Weekly, School Library Journal, Kirkus Reviews, The Horn Book, and Booklist.

-Book three will be published in 2019 and will take place in 1969.
+Anthem, set in 1969, completed the trilogy.